jmackey-astro/pion-docs/docs/source/modules.rst

 Axisymmetric boundaries: “axisymmetric”
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These only work for 2D cylindrically symmetric calculations in the :math:`R-z` plane.
+These only work for 2D cylindrically symmetric calculations in the :math:`z-R` plane.
 They are the same as reflecting boundaries except that the third :math:`\theta` component of the velocity and magnetic field change sign across :math:`R=0`, to account for the rotational symmetry.
 This has no effect on the flow dynamics for hydrodynamics because the flux across the symmetry axis is zero by definition, but is important for the calculation of :math:`\nabla \cdot\mathbf{B}` for divergence cleaning in MHD simulations.